Sarah McLeod (musician): Early life and family

 Sarah Yvette McLeod, was born on 1 February 1973, to parents Don and Rosemary.
 She grew up in Adelaide with her older sister Leah McLeod (born 1971), a former television presenter.

 McLeod attended St Peter's Collegiate Girls' School and began singing in her late teens.
-In 1990 she commenced a university course, doing a Bachelor of Arts at Flinders University in Adelaide.
+In 1990, she commenced a university course, undertaking a Bachelor of Arts at Flinders University in Adelaide.
 3 months into the course she went on a holiday with friends to Bali, where she was invited to join a Balinese band.
 She enjoyed playing on stage and performed with the band every night during her visit.
 McLeod later remembered "I could already play a bit of guitar by then but did little more than sing and play to my buddies at home."
 Upon her return to Adelaide, armed with a new passion for performing, she quit university and formed her first group, Fallen Down Monster.
 She displayed her vocal and guitar skills, and fun-loving, energetic stage presence.
 Fallen Down Monster performed indie band covers, and McLeod wrote original tracks which were not recorded.